 Have you ever dreamed about trekking through the most beautiful place on earth while volunteering to improve healthcare globally?

-The Himalayan Family Healthcare Project is organizing a four-day medical mission that will offer free medical and dental evaluation and treatment to the villagers in the Manang District of Nepal.
+The Himalayan Family Healthcare Project is organizing a three-day health fair / health camp that will offer free medical and dental evaluation and treatment to the people of Nepal.

 The HFHCP is a tax-exempt, non-profit organization under section 501(c)(3) of the IRS Code.

-The Manang District is the most beautiful place in Nepal.
-Close to the border with Tibet, Manang is known as the "Gateway to Heaven".
+The Manang District is the most beautiful place in Nepal, and is known as the "Gateway to Heaven".
 The people of Manang are very friendly, and the environment is welcoming and hospitable.
 Manang is an Eden in Nepal.
 The hills, mountains and stones of the surrounding areas are most impressive.
 The Manang District is very clean, and Tibetan Buddhist philosophy is present everywhere.
-The journey into Manang is full of adventure, both physical and spiritual.

 We will provide comprehensive primary healthcare services, such as pediatrics, internal medicine, women's health, dental and behavioral health services.

 In addition, we will conduct various health-related seminars and lectures to empower the villagers.